 Wiesbaden Tourist Card

-The Wiesbaden Tourist Card lets guests explore the Hessian state capital individually or in groups of up to five.
-Travel for free on Wiesbaden public transport for two consecutive days (fare zone 65) and to Frankfurt Airport (fare zone 5090).
+The Wiesbaden Tourist Card lets guests explore the Hessian state capital individually or in groups of up to 5.
+Travel for free on Wiesbaden public transport for 2 consecutive days (fare zone 65) and to Frankfurt Airport (fare zone 5090).
 Take part in city tours and boat trips, visit pools, and explore theater, sports and leisure facilities.
 Single tickets cost EUR 12,50, and group tickets are EUR 23,50.
 For more information about the tourist card, contact the hotel.